Salivary duct carcinoma

 Salivary duct carcinoma is an aggressive malignancy with a high rate of local recurrence.
 Median overall survival is 79 months, with a five-year disease-specific survival of 64% 3.

-Due to the nonspecific radiological appearance of salivary duct carcinoma, the differential diagnosis should primary parotid neoplasms, metastatic intraparotid lymph nodes, and more common salivary tumors such as myoepithelial carcinoma 15.
+Due to the nonspecific radiological appearance of salivary duct carcinoma, the differential diagnosis should include primary parotid neoplasms, metastatic intraparotid lymph nodes, and more common salivary tumors such as myoepithelial carcinoma 15.
 A heterogenous enhancement pattern with cribriform necrosis and invasion into adjacent tissue is more indicative of salivary duct carcinoma.

 - 1. Adel K. El-Naggar, John K. C. Chan, Jennifer R. Grandis et al. WHO Classification of Head and Neck Tumours.
 (2017) ISBN: 9789283224389 - Google Books